MinoriLuna/APLC-Assignment/README.md

 # Functional Programming Car Sales Data Analysis System

-This project demonstrates a comprehensive car sales data analysis system built using **functional programming paradigms** in JavaScript/TypeScript and **Prolog** for logical queries and knowledge representation.
+This project demonstrates a comprehensive car sales data analysis system built using **functional programming paradigms** in JavaScript and **Prolog** for logical queries and knowledge representation.

-## 🎯 Project Overview
+## Project Overview

 The system processes car sales data from a CSV file and provides various analytical operations using:
 - **Pure Functions**: No side effects, predictable outputs